 Human culture is based on stories, the so-called narratives, as observable in the word history, which is composed of “story”.
 For a long time, each story was made up of the 5 golden “W”, respectively: Who, What, Where, When and Why.
 However, these are not always sufficient to build the story completely, let alone the ability to anticipate the course or end of a story.

-That’s why Pandora has created 12 basic components, originating from the movie industry.
+That’s why Pandora Intelligence has created 12 basic components, originating from the movie industry.
 These 12 components can be used to tell and structure any story.
-The 12 Elementary Scenario Components are: Arena (location), Time(frame) (time or timeframe), Context, Protagonist (the hero), Antagonist (the villain), Motivation, Primary objective, Meaning, Modus Operandi (a specific course of action), Resistance, Red herring (technique to distract someone) and Symbolism.
+The 12 Elementary Scenario Components are: Arena (location), Time(frame) (time or timeframe), Context, Protagonist, Antagonist, Motivation, Primary objective, Meaning, Modus Operandi (a specific course of action), Resistance, Red herring (technique to distract someone) and Symbolism.

 Underneath each of the 12 components are numerous layers of information, and therefore to keep the visualization of the relation between data elements simple, the platform provides the situation overview in the form of a relational data graph.
 In order to better appreciate the consecutiveness of events through time, another available visualization is the timeline.
 For events which have a physical location, another visualization is the localization, showing the geographical position on a map.